 1. First decide which meals you’re going to be planning:

-If you’re going to be planning all of them, then take four pieces of paper and write on them:
+If you’re going to be planning all of them, then take four pieces of

 - ideas for breakfast